-History of PCI Data Protection
+History of PCI Data Security

 As recently as the early 2000s, there was no clear way to deal with credit card fraud.
 Who was on the hook for the purchases made by a scammer with a stolen credit card number?
 Generally, it was the credit card company.
 That created an incentive for those companies to impose stronger security on companies that wanted to offer the benefits of credit card payments to their customers.
 Eventually the industry came together on the Payment Card Industry Data Security Standard (PCI DSS) in 2006.